-A syngeneic transplant is an allogeneic transplant in which the stem cells come from an identical twin.
+A syngeneic stem cell transplant is an allogeneic transplant in which the stem cells come from an identical twin.

 Dose Intensive Treatment (DIT)

 Some cancers that do not respond to standard therapy do respond to high-dose chemotherapy.
 This type of high-dose chemotherapy can be given without a stem cell transplant.
 In these cases, the patient is admitted to the hospital and receives treatment strong enough to suppress, yet not destroy, the bone marrow.
 As the marrow recovers, the remaining normal stem cells slowly begin to produce healthy blood cells.